St. Anne's station (Pittsburgh)

-St. Anne's is a station on the Port Authority of Allegheny County's light rail network, located in Castle Shannon, Pennsylvania.
+St. Anne's station is a stop on Pittsburgh Regional Transit's light rail network, located in Castle Shannon, Pennsylvania.
 Unlike every other small, street level stop along the network, St. Anne's features a parking lot.
 130 spaces are available to commuters, and the station is also within walking distance of many area residences.
 While most street level stops are named for the nearest intersecting road, this station bears the name of St. Anne's Catholic School, from which the Port Authority leases the parking facility.

+In 2022, the Federal Transit Administration awarded Pittsburgh Regional Transit $28.4 million to construct accessible platforms at four Red Line stops, including St. Anne's.